AdilAijaz10/Qubic-Hack-the-future-hackathon/README.md

 1. You set up alerts in EasyConnect for the wallets you want to watch
 2. Transaction happens → EasyConnect sends a webhook
-3. Make.com catches it → pulls fresh data from Qubic API
+3. Make catches it → pulls fresh data from Qubic API
 4. AI writes short, human-friendly summaries
 5. Both Google Sheets update themselves in seconds